Thomas Hollway: Premier of Victoria

-At the 1947 state election held on 8 November, Hollway led a Liberal–Country coalition to defeat the incumbent Labor administration of John Cain.
-Hollway became Premier—at 41, he was among the youngest Premiers Victoria has ever had.
+At the 1947 state election held on 8 November, Hollway led a Liberal–Country coalition to defeat the incumbent Labor administration of John Cain Sr. Hollway became Premier—at 41, he was among the youngest Premiers Victoria has ever had.

 However, the coalition supporting him was not strong.
 In March 1949, the Victorian division of the Liberal Party renamed itself the Liberal and Country Party in an attempt to absorb the Country Party's supporters.
 In September six members of the Country Party defected to the LCP, further deepening the rift between the allies.

 The Country Party's leader John McDonald was Hollway's initial Deputy Premier, however he was sacked as deputy in December 1948 after criticising Hollway's negotiations with the Trades Hall Council over transport strikes.

 The coalition between the Liberals and Country Party was dissolved.

 Hollway led the Liberal Party to victory in the 13 May 1950 state election, gaining the most seats of any party, and having supply support from the Country Party.
 However this minority government arrangement was not to last for long.

 Hollway lost office on 27 June 1950, when he was overthrown by the Country Party under McDonald.
 This occurred when the Labor Party agreed to support a minority Country Party government.
 Hollway advised the Governor of Victoria, Sir Dallas Brooks to dissolve parliament again citing what he called "a great electoral fraud", but Brooks refused, and appointed McDonald to form a government.